113ll3/Ibmclouddocscli/ts_createapps.md

 ```
 {: codeblock}

-## How to resolve incompatible helm versions?
+## How do I resolve incompatible Helm versions?
 {: #ts-cli-helm}
 {: troubleshoot}